 Fig. 5.
 Model of BM4A fitting (a)-(b) triangulation and (c)-(d) trilateration data.
 The trilateration data are deduced from line-length rates to station velocities (blue vectors) using a model coordinate solution method.

-The near-field GPS residual velocity field, after removing secular deformation contribution from our block motion model, shows an excess of velocities of ~2-3 mm/yr in the form of a symmetric right-lateral shear motion near the Landers and Hector Mine earthquake ruptures, suggesting residual postfit deformation in the CMM4 velocity solution (Fig. 6).
+The near-field GPS residual velocity field, after removing secular deformation contributions from our block motion model, shows an excess of velocities of ~2-3 mm/yr in the form of a symmetric right-lateral shear motion near the Landers and Hector Mine earthquake ruptures, suggesting residual postfit deformation in the CMM4 velocity solution (Fig. 6).
 Minor residuals also exist in the far field, but not as prominent and systematic as in the near field.
-Similar residual velocities are also found in the SOPAC (http://sopac.ucsd.edu/dataArchive/) and PBO (ftp://data-out.unavco.org/pub/products/velocity/) velocity solutions (Fig. 6).
+Similar residual velocities are also found in the SOPAC (http://sopac.ucsd.edu/dataArchive/) and PBO (ftp://data-out.unavco.org/pub/products/velocity/) velocity solutions (Fig. 6), indicating that postseismic transients have not been fully removed in the realization of these velocity fields.